xpqz/dyalog-docs/language-reference-guide/docs/system-functions/nq.md

 If the left argument `X` is omitted or is 0, `⎕NQ` adds the event specified by `Y` to the bottom of the event queue.
 The event will subsequently be processed by `⎕DQ` when it reaches the top of the queue.

 If `X` is 1, the event is actioned **immediately** by `⎕NQ` itself and is processed in exactly the same way as it would be processed by `⎕DQ`.
 For example, if the event has a callback function attached, `⎕NQ` will invoke it directly.
-See [Dequeue Events:](dq.md) for further details.
+See ["Dequeue Events: "](dq.md) for further details.
 If the event generates any subsidiary events (for example, a KeyPress might generate a GotFocus), the subsidiary events are added to the event queue rather than being executed immediately.

 Note that it is not possible for one thread to use `1 ⎕NQ` to send an event to another thread.